LoginovAP/evt2csv/README.md

 Usage:

-1. Place events into "input" directory (events in subdirs will not be used)
+1. Place script into events directory

-2. Run Python script (tested with python 2.7)
+2. Run it

-3. Output events and .csv file appears in "output" dir
+Note: script works only with subdirs!